Learning Soft Constraints From Constrained Expert Demonstrations: Background

-\textbf{Inverse reinforcement learning.} IRL performs the inverse operation of reinforcement learning, that is, given access to a dataset $\mathcal D = \{\tau_j\}_{j=1}^N = \{\{(s_t, a_t)\}_{t=1}^{M_j}\}_{j=1}^N$ sampled using an optimal or near optimal policy $\pi^*$, the goal is to obtain a reward function $r$ that best explains the dataset.
+\textbf{Inverse reinforcement learning (IRL) and inverse constraint learning (ICL).} IRL performs the inverse operation of reinforcement learning, that is, given access to a dataset $\mathcal D = \{\tau_j\}_{j=1}^N = \{\{(s_t, a_t)\}_{t=1}^{M_j}\}_{j=1}^N$ sampled using an optimal or near optimal policy $\pi^*$, the goal is to obtain a reward function $r$ that best explains the dataset.
 By ``best explanation'', we mean that if we perform the RL procedure using $r$, then the obtained policy captures the behavior demonstrated in $\mathcal D$ as closely as possible.
+In the same way, given access to a dataset $\mathcal D$ (just like in IRL), which is sampled using an optimal or near optimal policy $\pi^*$ (respecting some constraints $c_i$ and maximizing some known reward $r$), the goal of ICL is to obtain the constraint functions $c_i$ that best explain the dataset, that is, if we perform the constrained RL procedure using $r,c_i \forall i$, then the obtained policy captures the behaviour demonstrated in $\mathcal D$.

-\textbf{Inverse constraint learning.} Given access to a dataset $\mathcal D$ (just like in IRL), which is sampled using an optimal or near optimal policy $\pi^*$ (respecting some constraints $c_i$ and maximizing some known reward $r$), the goal is to obtain the constraint functions $c_i$ that best explain the dataset, that is, if we perform the constrained RL procedure using $r,c_i \forall i$, then the obtained policy captures the behaviour demonstrated in $\mathcal D$.
-Similar to prior work \cite{chou2020learning}, we learn only the constraints, but not the reward function.
+\textbf{Setup.} Similar to prior work \citep{chou2020learning}, we learn only the constraints, but not the reward function.
 Essentially, it is difficult to say whether a demonstrated behaviour is obeying a constraint, or maximizing a reward, or doing both.
-So, for simplicity, we assume the (nominal) reward is given, and we just need to learn a constraint function.
+So, for simplicity, we assume the (nominal) reward is given, and we just need to learn a (single) constraint function.
 Without loss of generality, we fix the threshold $\beta$ to a predetermined value and learn only a constraint function $c$.\footnote{Mathematically equivalent constraints can be obtained by multiplying the constraint function and the threshold by the same value.
-Therefore there is no loss in fixing $\beta$ to learn a canonical constraint within the set of equivalent constraints, assuming that the learned constraint function can take arbitrary values.
-In this work however, we use a constraint network with a sigmoid output, so that we can also interpret the outputs as safeness values.} Simultaneously learning multiple constraint functions and the reward function is subject to future work.
+Therefore there is no loss in fixing $\beta$ to learn a canonical constraint within the set of equivalent constraints, assuming that the learned constraint function can take arbitrary values.}